5 ways to stay healthy (ish) over Christmas

 - Many alcohol-free versions are now available, including spirits such as gin.
 Nobody will notice (not even you).

 Our Liver Blood Test can tell you if your drinking habits are affecting the health of your liver and whether it is inflamed.
-In its early stages, liver damage can be reversed, which is why it’s important to detect it early.
+In its early stages, liver damage can be reversed, so detecting it early is important.
 For a more comprehensive screen, check out our Health and Lifestyle Blood Test.

 For more information on the effects of alcohol on the body, and support, visit our blog, alcohol awareness – are you aware of the risks?

-Our Christmas dinner has a reputation of being the ultimate indulgence.
-But the truth is, with a few simple changes, our Christmas dinner can not only be nutritionally balanced but the ultimate nutritional feast.
+Our Christmas dinner has a reputation for being the ultimate indulgence.
+But the truth is, with a few simple changes, our Christmas dinner can not only be nutritionally balanced but also the ultimate nutritional feast.

-- To cut down on calories, switch some of your potato roasties for mash or boiled.
+- To cut down on calories, switch some of your roasted potatoes for mashed or boiled.

 - Try including more vegetables on your plate.
 These are relatively lower in energy and more filling, reducing your snacking later in the day.